My Eclectic Bites

 Helpful Tips

-• If you are not a fan of spicy food, omit gochugaru (Korean red pepper flakes) and jalapeno.
+• Control the heat/spiciness - If you’re not a fan of spicy food, omit the gochugaru (Korean red pepper flakes) and jalapeño.

-• The stew will keep in the fridge for up to 4 days.
-You can freeze the stew but it will change the texture of the tofu once thawed.
+• Storage - The stew will keep in the fridge for up to 4 days.
+You can freeze it, but the tofu texture will change once thawed.

 three photos of making the stew - soup base, with gochugaru, and with tofu.